clementesepulveda/wordle-clone/README.md

 5. Doesn't have a analysis bot.
 That sounds pretty complex compared to the actual game.
 6. Share button.
 It's a minor thing, but I think it's pretty neat.
 7. No how to play screen.
-8. No differentt settings (like changing theme, hard mode, high contrast mode)
+8. Differentt settings (like changing theme, hard mode, high contrast mode)
+9. Different sized words and guesses (it's almost there).